 Virtual Conservation Classroom Lessons (Prerecorded Lesson with Live Zoom Follow-Up with our Educators - single option) - We've prepared our core program topics for virtual viewing.
 These lessons include an engaging presentation about the topic at hand as well as hands-on and interactive activities to reinforce learning and assessments to measure understanding.
 Program topics to choose from include: All About Birds, Habitat Connections, Exploring Aquatic Habitats, Plants for Pollinators and Operation Conservation.
 We'll follow up with with your students one week later so they can share what they've learned from their activities and we can answer any questions they may have!

-Conservation Classroom In-Person (Homeschool, Classroom or Family Fieldtrips to the Center - single option) - Educators can register for a unique fiedltrip to the Grange Insurance Audubon Center (or register for a day in which their student's families can visit the center) in the heart of the city.
+Conservation Classroom In-Person (Homeschool or Classroom - single option) - Educators can register for a unique fiedltrip to the Grange Insurance Audubon Center.
 Our educational programs meet STEM and state standards while acting as a supportive extension of your homeschool or classroom by providing hands-on experiences through observations, explorations and investigations in the Grange Insurance Audubon Center and surrounding Scioto-Audubon Metro Park habitats.

-- Available between 9 am and 3 pm on Mondays, Wednesdays and Fridays and 1 - 3 pm on Tuesdays and Thursdays throughout the school year.
+- Available between 9 am and 3 pm Tuesdays-Fridays throughout the school year.

-- Children Kindergarten and 1st grade are booked for one hour, 2nd-8th grade programs are two hours in length.
+- Children preschool - 1st grade are booked for one hour, 2nd-8th grade programs are two hours in length.